 Flexible partial dentures cost

-A flexible partial may range in price from $700 to $3000 depending on the dental lab and the severity of your dental condition.
+A flexible partial may cost between $700 and $ 3,000, depending on the dental lab and the severity of your dental condition.

-A big determining cost factor is your location.
+A significant determining cost factor is your location.
 Areas with higher costs of living often charge more for flexible partials.
-The cost will also depend on what brand the partial is and how many teeth need to be replaced.
+The cost will also depend on the brand of the partial and how many teeth need to be replaced.

 Traditional partial dentures vs. flexible partial dentures